PunarvasuS/DataStructures/docs/tps.md

 - Paper/red tape does block digital empowerment.
 Specifically at Del Norte (& PUSD at large), the school Wi-Fi blocks many websites.
 The school Chromebooks even block some Chrome extensions, like foreign language accent extensions.
 I ran into this problem in Spanish, where I physically could not answer some questions because of this restriction.

-## 3/21/22 5.5 - 5.6 Notes

-### 5.5

-#### Video 1; Intellectual Property

-- a work or invention that is the result of creativity to which one has rights
-- Copyright
-  - protects IP
-  - keeps anyone from using it w/o express permission
-- Plagiarism
-  - presenting someone else's material as your own
-- Legal ways to use others' material:
-  - open source
-  - open access
-- Creative Commons
-  - free licenses - you can say how others can use your IP
-- Open Source
-  - free for anyone to use
-  - may be redistributed and modified
-- Open Access
-  - online research output
-  - free of all access restrictions
-  - free of many restrictions on use (copyright or license restrictions)

-#### TPS Questions

-### 5.6

-#### Video 1: Personally Identifiable Information - information specific to an individual

-- age
-- race
-- phone #
-- SSN
-- DoB
-- email
-- mailing address
-- medical info
-- credit card info
-- identity & $$$ theft, impersonation
-- Pros - enhance a user's online experience
-- Cons - exploited if privacy and other protections are ignored

-#### Video 2: Authentication

-- protect devices and info from unauthorized access
-- Measures
-  - strong passwords

-  - 10<= characters
-  - must contain
-  - symbol
-  - number
-  - lower & uppercase letters
-        - Multi-Factor Authentication
-          - Types of authentication
-            - What you know
-            - What you have
-            - What you are
-- Virus and Malware
-  - malicious programs that ttry to access things they aren't supposed to
-  - often intended to damage computing system or take control
-  - either pose as legitimate program or attached with legitimate program
-- Encryption - encoding data to prevent unauthorized access
-- Decryption - the process of decoding data
-- 2 Types of Encryption
-  - Symmetric Encryption
-        - uses one key to both encrypt and decrypt
-  - Asymmetric Encryption
-        - Public Key encryption - uses two keys
-          - a public key for encrypting
-          - a private key for decrypting
-        - Sender does not need the receiver's private key to decrypt
-        - the receiver's private key IS required to decrypt the message

-#### Video 3: Risks to Personal Safety

-- Phishing - attempt to trick the user into providing personal info
-- Phishing Emails
-  - often look like they're from a company you trust
-  - trick you into clicking a link or opening an attachment
-  - clicking a link or opening an attachment in a phishing email will cause unexpected harm
-  - virus installed on your computer
-  - spoofed banking website
-  - Keylogger
-        - records every keystroke to gain fraudulent access to passwords or other confidential info
-- Rogue Access Point
-- a wireless network that can give unauthorized access to secure networks

-#### TPS Questions